Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Introduction

-We can set $M=2(D^4)^\frac{1}{p\alpha-1}$, $\delta=\left( \frac{ D^4}{M^p} \right)^{\alpha}$, $C_1 = \frac{C}{1-\delta}$, $C_3=\frac{C_1M}{1-M\delta}$ and $C_{PI}=2C_3$. \end{theorem}
+We can set $M=2(C_2D^4)^\frac{1}{p\alpha-1}$, $\delta=C_2\left( \frac{ D^4}{M^p} \right)^{\alpha}$, and $C_{PI}=8D^6 \frac{C_1M}{1-M\delta}$. \end{theorem}

 The range of $p$'s in this theorem is tight in general.
 Take the space $Y$ arising as the gluing of two copies of $\R^n$ through their origins.
-The resulting space $(Y,d,\mu)$, where $d$ is the glued metric and $\mu$ the sum of the measures on each component, is $\frac{1}{n}$-connected and satisfies a $(1,p)$-Poincar\'e inequality only for $p>n$.
-On the other hand, for some particular examples, such as $\R^n$ or Ricci-bounded manifolds \cite{ChCAlmost}, we know that the space satisfies a $(1,1)$-Poincar\'e inequality, but are only $\frac{1}{n}$-connected.
-Also, if this result is applied to Muckenhoupt weights $w \in A_q(\R^n)$, we would get a Poincar\'e inequality for $p>nq$, while it is known to hold for $p> q$ (see e.g. \cite[Chapter V]{stein2016harmonic} or \cite{keniglocal}).
+The resulting space $(Y, d, \mu)$, where $d$ is the glued metric and $\mu$ the sum of the measures on each component, is finely $\frac{1}{n}$-connected and satisfies a $(1, p)$-Poincar\'e inequality only for $p > n$.
+On the other hand, for some particular examples, such as $\R^n$ or Ricci-bounded manifolds \cite{ChCAlmost}, we know that the space satisfies a $(1, 1)$-Poincar\'e inequality, but are only finely $\frac{1}{n}$-connected.
+Also, if this result is applied to Muckenhoupt weights $w \in A_q(\R^n)$, Theorem \ref{thm:alphatheorem} would give a Poincar\'e inequality for $p > nq$, while a Poincar\'e inequality actually holds for the larger range $p > q$ (see e.g. \cite[Chapter V]{stein2016harmonic} or \cite{keniglocal}).
 Finally, we remark that this theorem is not an equivalence.
-A $(1,p)$-PI-space might not be $\alpha$-connected for any $\alpha\geq \frac{1}{p}$.
+A $(1, p)$-PI-space might not be $\alpha$-connected for any $\alpha \geq \frac{1}{p}$.

-The proofs of the three main theorems are all very similar.
-They are based on an iterated gap-filling and limiting argument.
-Recall, that the curve fragments guaranteed by Definitions \ref{def:conbility} and \ref{def:alphacon} can contain gaps.
+The iteration scheme used to prove quasiconvexity (Proposition \ref{thm:quasiconvex}), improvement of connectivity (Theorem \ref{thm:improvement}) and Poincar\'e inequalities (Theorem 1.9) all are based on an iterated gap-filling and limiting argument.
+Recall, that the curve fragments guaranteed by Definitions \ref{def:conbility} and \ref{def:alphacon} can contain gaps, or ``jumps''.
 However, the core idea is to re-use the connectivity condition at the scale of these gaps and to replace them with finer curve fragments.
-A similar argument appears in \cite[Lemma 3.6]{bate2015geometry}, and earlier in \cite{heinonen1998quasiconformal}.
-This procedure can be used quite easily to prove quasiconvexity.
-In that case, we can always set the obstacle $E=\emptyset$ when we apply the connectivity definition.
+A similar argument appears in \cite[Lemma 3.6]{bate2015geometry}, and earlier in \cite[Proof of Theorem 5.17]{heinonen1998quasiconformal}.
+In order to prove quasiconvexity, we can always set the relevant obstacle set to be $E = \emptyset$.
 However, for the application to Theorems \ref{thm:improvement} and \ref{thm:alphatheorem}, we will need to define obstacles at different scales.
 To do this successfully, we use a maximal function estimate.
-Such iterative arguments employing maximal functions resemble the proofs of Theorems V.3.1.4 and V.5.1.3 in \cite[Section V]{stein2016harmonic}).
+Such iterative arguments employing maximal functions resemble the proofs of Theorems V.3.1.4 and V.5.1.3 in \cite{stein2016harmonic}.